oliviahorjamo/AI-TicTacToe-Pygame/documentation/project_specification.md

 ## Program input and iutput

-The program will have a simple graphical user interface including a Main Menu and Game Menu.
-In the Main Menu, the user (human player) can choose a size of the game grid (3x3 or 25x25) and start the game.
-In the Game Menu, the user will see the game grid and by clicking a desired square, a cross is placed to the game grid.
+The program will have a simple graphical user interface.
+The will see the 25x25 game grid and by clicking a desired square, a cross is placed to the game grid.
 Based on the input given by the user, the AI player will make its own move (output) by placing a zero to the desired square.
 The user will see AI player's output and continues with new input.
 This continues until either human or AI has won the game.
-When the game is over, the player can choose to play a new game or go back to the main menu.
+When the game is over, the player can choose to play a new game or end the game.

 ## Programming and documentation language